Libertai/libertai-docs/docs/agents/specifications.md

 ## Python

-While LibertAI agents can be run locally with any recent Python version, their decentralized deployment on [Aleph.im](https://aleph.im) requires specific versions of Python to work in.
+While LibertAI agents can be run locally with any recent Python version, their decentralized deployment on [Aleph.im](https://aleph.im) requires specific runtimes with fixed versions of Python.

 We are working closely with the Aleph team to expand this list in the future, especially to support the latest versions: